DrBlink7/Modular-Template/README.md

 Typescript/React frontend using Next.js, copy .env.example vars in .env file (you should create it) and ask [me](https://github.com/DrBlink7) on how to fill vars.
 It will run (by default) on 3002 port.

+## ✔ frontend5
+Typescript/Angular frontend. copy .env.example vars in .env file (you should create it) and ask [me](https://github.com/DrBlink7) on how to fill vars.
+It will run (by default) on 4200 port.

 ## ✔ b4f
 Node backend, copy .env.example vars in .env file (you should create it) and ask [me](https://github.com/DrBlink7) on how to fill vars.
 It will run (by default) on 3001 port, you can see API Swagger [there](http://localhost:3001/swagger/)